lisovin/scalejs/README.md

 to JavaScript client side development.

 It's inspired by Nicholas Zakas <a href="http://www.youtube.com/watch?v=vXjVFPosQHw">"Scalable JavaScript Application Architecture"</a> talk.
-The framework leverages best libraries such as Knockout, Linq, RxJS, etc. and what's considered as "good parts" of JavaScript language.
+The framework leverages best libraries such as Knockout, Linq, RxJS, etc. and relies on what's considered as "good parts" of JavaScript language.

 License
 =======